Korchy/blender_s_up/README.md

 1.1.0.
 - Algorithm change.
 If there are partially-selected collections - next press fill them to full selected.
 If there are only full-selected collections - next press select the level-up (parent) collection.
+- Added shortcuts to the "Select" menu and to the context "Select Grouped" menu

 1.0.0.
 - This release